ripienaar/free-for-dev/README.md

   * [Upstash Kafka](https://upstash.com/kafka) - Serverless Kafka Cloud offering with per-request-pricing.
 It has a free tier with max 10000 messages per day.
   * [webpushr](https://www.webpushr.com/) - Web Push Notifications - Free for upto 10k subscribers, unlimited push notifications, in-browser messaging
   * [Scramjet Cloud Platform Beta](https://www.scramjet.org/#join-beta) - An end-to-end stream processing platform in free beta and offering 15 petabyte-seconds of free compute after the beta ends.
+  * [httpSMS](https://httpsms.com) - Send and receive text messages using your Android phone as an SMS Gateway.
+Free to send and receive up to 200 messages per month.

 **[⬆️ Back to Top](#table-of-contents)**